 The vaccine has been developed and approved following a number of clinical trials involving thousands of people across the world.
-It has also undergone mandatory safety tests to ensure it is safe for humans.
+It has also undergone mandatory safety tests to ensure it is safe for adults and children.

 It is given in two doses by your local NHS service.
-Appointments will be held up to 12 weeks apart, based on updated guidance from the UK’s Chief Medical Officers.
+Boosters are available for people who had their second dose at least three months previously.
+First and second dose appointments will usually be held eight weeks apart, based on updated guidance from the UK’s Chief Medical Officers.

 Yes.
 As with any medicine, vaccines are highly-regulated products.
 There are checks at every stage in the development and manufacturing process, and continued monitoring once it has been authorised and is being used in the wider population.